 Yes, there is.
 The site does offer some useful advice on avoiding scams.
 It gives helpful tips on how to identify them.
 It goes on to show how victims can make a quick recovery following a scam.

 In this, RepDigger.com lives up to its bidding.
-These pieces of information provided on its complaint filing page might just be the most useful component of the website.
+This information provided on its complaint filing page might be the most useful component of the website.

 Though impressive, the page does not fail to show that filing a complaint is the best way to go about poor services.

 With little or no attempts to direct page users to leave good reviews, the site shows without a doubt that it specializes in negative reports.